Skip to content

 }

-The timestamp MUST match the corresponding PING.
+• The timestamp_ms field MUST exactly match the value received in the corresponding PING.

 8.8 MODERATION (Clientbound)